ManulGoyal/QuizIt/README.md

 2. Switch to repository directory.
 `cd QuizIt`

-3. Install websocket npm module.
-`npm install websocket`

-4. Run the server.
-`node server.js`

-5. Open 'quiz_it' folder as a flutter project in Android Studio and run the app.
+3. Open 'quiz_it' folder as a flutter project in Android Studio and run the app.

-6. If running on Android Virtual Device using localhost, type in the IP 'ws://10.0.2.2:8000' and any username you wish, and click 'Connect'.

-7. If running on AVD using heroku, type in the IP 'ws://thequizit.herokuapp.com' and any username you wish, and click 'Connect'.
+4. Enter any username you wish, and click 'Connect'.

 ## Instructions